 Workaround: Manually trigger the field to update.

-Bulk updating this field to be ticked, and unticked again, will ask your smart field to check that it's correct and you'll have accurate data!
+Bulk updating this checkbox field to be ticked, and unticked again, will ask your smart field to check that it's correct and you'll have accurate data!